JasonLeeGit/artist-and-albums-database/README.md

 cd C:\workspace\artist-and-albums-database\src\main\resources

-open terminal/cmd prompt and run,
+open terminal or cmd prompt and run,

 docker-compose up -d

-This will start the MySQL and Kafka containers running
+This will start the MySQL and Kafka containers

 Start your spring boot application running